 Fully cooked when you buy it, a spiral ham only requires warming and, if you like it sweet, a little bit of glaze before it’s ready to eat.
-It’s also precut, and the uniform spiral cuts provide perfect slices for serving all around.
-Like all meat products, spiral ham is perishable.
-Proper care and handling, such as storing it in the freezer, is necessary to prevent it from spoiling.
+Like all meat products spiral ham is perishable, so it should be frozen if you're not going to eat it right away.

 Freezing a Whole Ham